 PuTTY gives you command-line access to OpenWrt.

-2. Start putty.exe on your Windows client → PuTTY’s login window pops up.
+putty.exeon your Windows client → PuTTY’s login window pops up. - go to the

 Setting up key-based authentication.